Integralist/integralist.co.uk/content/posts/statistics-basics.md

 2,   1
 ```

+> [!NOTE]
-> Note: strictly speaking you might want to refer to the above snippet as **information** rather than **data** simply because the raw data now has 'context' added to it which clarifies what the numbers mean.
+> strictly speaking you might want to refer to the above snippet as **information** rather than **data** simply because the raw data now has 'context' added to it which clarifies what the numbers mean.

 The data/information can be visualised in many ways depending on the graph type you wish to use.
 Some graphs are better suited for representing certain types of data than others.